45deg/Actoverse/README.md

 Actoverse is an online debugger suite for the Actor model, which provides a graphical visualization for message timeline, causal-consistent reverse debugging, and some useful features for debugging actors.

-**NOTE: This is a client interface of Actoverse protocol and this repository does not include demo target programs.
-Check [a target API implementation for Scala](https://github.com/45deg/Actoverse-Scala) and [its examples](https://github.com/45deg/Actoverse-Scala-).**
+**NOTE: This is a client interface of Actoverse protocol and this repository does not include libraries for debugging targets or demo applications.
+Check [a target API implementation for Scala](https://github.com/45deg/Actoverse-Scala) and [its examples](https://github.com/45deg/Actoverse-Scala-Demos).**

 ## Features